czechkai/fix-it-mati/README.md

-# FixItMati - Municipal Services Management Platform
+# FixItMati - Municipal Water & Electricity Services Platform

-A web-based platform for managing municipal service requests, announcements, and payments with Supabase integration.
+A web-based platform for managing municipal water and electricity service requests, announcements, and payments with Supabase integration.

 ## 📋 Table of Contents
 - [Quick Start](#quick-start)